smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 !!!

 If the connection is successful, you can start sending RPCs to the SDL Core.
 However, some RPCs can only be sent when the HMI is in the `FULL` or `LIMITED` state.
 If the SDL Core's HMI is not ready to accept these RPCs, your requests will be ignored.
 If you want to make sure that the SDL Core will not ignore your RPCs, use the `SDLManagerDelegate` methods in the next section.

+#### Implement the SDL Manager Delegate
+The `ProxyManager` class should conform to the `SDLManagerDelegate` protocol.
+This means that the `ProxyManager` class must implement the following required methods:

+1. `managerDidDisconnect` This function is called when the proxy disconnects from the SDL Core.
+Do any cleanup you need to do in this function.
+2. `hmiLevel:didChangeToLevel:` This function is called when the HMI level changes for the app.
+The HMI level can be `FULL`, `LIMITED`, `BACKGROUND`, or `NONE`.
+It is important to note that most RPCs sent while the HMI is in `BACKGROUND` or `NONE` mode will be ignored by the SDL Core.
+For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).

+In addition, there are three optional methods:

+1. `audioStreamingState:didChangeToState:` Called when the audio streaming state of this application changes on the remote system.
+For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).
+1. `systemContext:didChangeToContext:` Called when the system context (i.e. a menu is open, an alert is visible,  a voice recognition session is in progress) of this application changes on the remote system.
+For more information, please refer to [Understanding Permissions](Getting Started/Understanding Permissions).
+1. `managerShouldUpdateLifecycleToLanguage:` Called when the head unit language does not match the `language` set in the `SDLLifecycleConfiguration` but does match a language included in `languagesSupported`.
+If desired, you can customize the `appName`, the `shortAppName`,  and `ttsName` for the head unit's current language.
+For more information about supporting more than one language in your app please refer to [Getting Started/Adapting to the Head Unit Language](Getting Started/Adapting to the Head Unit Language).

 ### Example Implementation of a Proxy Class
 The following code snippet has an example of setting up both a TCP and iAP connection.